sugiantoliau/sugiantoliau.github.io/README.md

 # sugiantoliau.github.io

 ### **🛠 Project Overview**
-This repository provides a basic, hands-on introduction to the fundamentals of various programming languages and database management systems.
+This repository provides a basic, hands-on introduction to the fundamentals of various programming languages, database systems and IoT.
 It guides users through essential workflows—such as CRUD operations, environment setup, and core syntax—by providing practical, step-by-step exercises and real-world code snippets.

 <br>